micene09/scarlett/README.md

 ## 👋 Welcome to Scarlett

-A strongly typed with zero dependencies, rest client library based on Fetch API.
+A rest client library that actually covers high complexity scenarios...for real!

 Checkout the [documentation](https://micene09.github.io/scarlett).